 In QCD, jets are defined as cascades of partons emitted from an initial hard scattering followed by fragmentation.
 In HIC, parton fragmentation is modified relative to the vacuum, due to the presence of the hot QCD medium.
-After the overlap of the two incoming nuclei, the quarks and gluons produced in the initial nucleon-nucleon (N+N) hard scatterings propagate through the dense color field generated by the soft part of the event.
+After the overlap of the two incoming nuclei, the quarks and gluons produced in the initial nucleon-nucleon (N + N) hard scatterings propagate through the dense color field generated by the soft part of the event.
 Consequently, the medium should affect the fragmentation process of hard partons and has drastic effects on the jet structure itself. (i) A softening of the fragmentation function is expected leading to the suppression of production of high p_T particles as well as a numerous production of soft particles.
 A first attempt to model medium-modification fragmentation processes by Borghini & Wiedemann was the determination of the single inclusive hadron spectrum inside jet - known as Hump-Backed Plateau (HBP) - in HIC [12].
 This aspect will be addressed in section 4 at the level of the experiment. (ii) A jet broadening (inducing out-of-cone radiations) is expected as one should observe a redistribution of the particles inside the jet relatively to its axis.
 A modification of the transverse shape of the jet $(k_T \text{ spectrum})$ or its particle angular distribution can be studied [13]. (iii) In case of sufficiently strong energy loss scenarii, it could have consequences on the jet reconstruction itself and reduce the expected jet rate. (iv) As di-jet pairs have different path lengths in medium and as energy loss is a stochastic process, the di-jet energy imbalance should be increased and acoplanarity induced.

-Ideally, a direct measurement of these modifications should be possible.
+Ideally, a direct measurement of the previous points would be possible, highlighting the phenomenon of energy loss.
 However, the picture is more complicated due to the presence of the soft Underlying Event (UE).
-The UE and its fluctuations will induce important bias on the jet identification.
-It will be extensively discussed in section 3.
+The UE and its fluctuations will induce important bias on the jet identification that will be extensively discussed in section 3.
 The expected jet reconstruction performances in p + p in the ALICE experiment are first discussed in section 2.
-Note that the jet energy-scale, one of the main sources of uncertainty in any jet spectrum measurement will not be discussed here.
-ATLAS and CMS results will not be commented either.
-More information can be found elsewhere [14].